“Which Account Do I Pull From First?” A Guide to Smarter Retirement Withdrawals

 The Behavioral Side of Withdrawal Strategy

-We've covered the math.
-But there's a human side to this that doesn't get talked about enough.
+We've covered the math, but there's a human side to this that doesn't get talked about enough.

-A lot of retirees feel hesitant to touch certain accounts, especially ones they spent decades carefully building.
-We've worked with clients who had more than enough saved but were pulling too little — simply because spending down their IRA felt uncomfortable.
+We've worked with clients who had more than enough saved but were pulling too little, simply because spending down their IRA felt uncomfortable.
 That emotional hesitation sometimes led them to draw from the wrong accounts for the wrong reasons.

 Think of it as guardrails: a defined spending amount, a clear account order, and a scheduled check-in to revisit when things change.